With the ACSS Raptor M6 reticle, AutoLive, turret options and more, it’s obvious Primary Arms wanted to give the GLx scope everything they could.

 Who is the Primary Arms GLx 1-6x24 FFP Best Suited to?

 In general, the GLx 1-6x FFP scope is best suited to any shooter looking for an LPVO under $1000 with a 1-6x configuration and MIL reticle (with MIL turrets to match).
 The ACSS Raptor M6 FFP reticle, long eye relief, configurable turrets, and excellent build quality offers exceptional value to all.
+In fact, I recommend it as one of the best 1-6x scopes on the market and one of the best scopes for putting on a Ruger AR-556.

 Complete with AutoLive, a configurable throw lever, and good battery life (for a riflescope), they add measurable value compared to alternative LPVO scopes in the same price range.